Food policy

 Political developments

-While substantiating green claims and sustainability labelling do not aim to address the same problems (greenwashing and providing sustainability information respectively), these two Commission proposals could be heavily intertwined.
-Indeed, substantiating green claims was originally based on the Product Environmental Footprint (PEF) methodology, which could have legitimised the use of this method also for a sustainability label.
+The substantiating green claims proposal was originally based on the Product Environmental Footprint (PEF) methodology.
 IFOAM’s advocacy work has greatly contributed to the postponement of the Directive and the adjustment stemming from it, i.e a far less prominent place of the PEF methodology in the Directive.
 However, although the PEF is not as present in the proposal as it used to be, it is still a tool that the Commission aims to develop on the European market.
 As think tank IDDRI shows, the calculation method behind a sustainability label is a political decision of whether to support or not a transition towards more sustainable food systems.
 Methods strictly based on a life-cycle analysis, such as the PEF, support sustainable intensification, not a transition of the current food system towards agroecological practices.

 The Product Environmental Footprint (PEF)